Marker Logo

 this page online

 Location.
 39° 38.959′ N, 78° 45.794′ W. Marker is in Cumberland, Maryland, in Allegany County.
-Marker is on W. Harrison Street, on the right when traveling south.
+It is on W. Harrison Street, on the right when traveling south.
 Touch for map.
 Marker is in this post office area: Cumberland MD 21502, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Life on the Canal (here, next to this marker); Boat Building at the Cumberland Basin (here, next to this marker); Cumberland Terminus: Yesterday and Today (a few steps from this marker); Civil War in Allegany County (a few steps from this marker); Gettysburg Campaign (a few steps from this marker); Cumberland
+At least 8 other markers are within walking distance of this marker: Life on the Canal (here, next to this marker); Boat Building at the Cumberland Basin (here, next to this marker); Cumberland Terminus: Yesterday and Today (a few steps from this marker); Civil War in Allegany County (a few steps from this marker); Gettysburg Campaign (a few steps from this marker); Cumberland

 Landscape surrounding marker. image.
 Click for full size.